-- When looking at the distance from your ball to the pin, choose one club higher than you normally would for a shot similar in distance on the fairway to ensure that you clear the lip of the trap.
+When looking at the distance from your ball to the pin, Hoyt recommends choosing one club higher than you normally would for a shot similar in distance on the fairway to help you clear the lip of the trap.
 For example, if you would usually hit a 9-iron, choose an 8-iron.

 - Start with a wider stance than normal and keep your feet stable.